 Find out more about our current restrictions by viewing the NMC guidance during the Covid-19 emergency period.

-We are resuming access for observers over the next few weeks.
 Find out more about attending a hearing as a member of the public.